ranfysvalle02/manual-gradient-descent/README.md

 ---

-# Manual Gradient Descent
-Here is a comprehensive, highly formatted `README.md` description for your GitHub project.
-It translates the philosophical and clinical depth of your essay into clear, repository-ready documentation.

----

 # Manual Gradient Descent: CBT as Model Retraining

 > A Python simulation modeling Cognitive Behavioral Therapy (CBT) and neuroplasticity as manual gradient descent in a biological neural network.